opennetadmin/dcm/README.md

 It utilizes the fpm package tool to create a package.
 By default it will create .deb packages but should be easily updated to .rpm or others.

+You can also copy the bash_completion file over, if desired using `cp dcm-completion /etc/bash_completion.d/dcm.pl`

 CONFIGURATION
 -------------
 You will need to adjust the 'url' value in the [networking] section of the